-Administrative expenses primarily consist of employee benefit expenses, operating lease rentals mainly for office, entertainment expenses, travelling expenses, depreciation of property and equipment, legal and professional fees and other miscellaneous general and administrative expenses.
-Administrative expenses increased to approximately HK\$10.1 million for the Year from approximately HK\$9.8 million for the year ended 30 April 2018, representing an increase of approximately 3.1%.
-The increase was mainly due to the increase of depreciation expenses as a result of a premise being acquired in October 2018 for the purpose of setting up a new showroom.
+Administrative expenses primarily consist of employee benefit expenses, entertainment expenses, travelling expenses, depreciation of property and equipment and right-of-use assets, legal and professional fees and other miscellaneous general and administrative expenses.
+Administrative expenses increased to approximately HK\$15.9 million for the Year from approximately HK\$10.1 million for the year ended 30 April 2019, representing an increase of approximately 57.4%.
+The increase was mainly due to the increase of depreciation expenses and staff salaries for the Year.